dude/Universe-Pack/README.md

 ## Copyright Notice

-Copyright © 2025 [Moonvive Entertainment](https://moonvive.com/).
+Copyright © 2025 [Cure Audio](https://cure.audio/).
 All rights reserved.

 These resource packs contain original content created by Moonvive Entertainment.
 Any use, reproduction, distribution, or modification of the files listed inside the accompanying `COPYRIGHTS.txt` files without the express prior written permission of Moonvive Entertainment is strictly prohibited.
 Unauthorized actions may result in legal action.